Wildcard (Terence Trent D'Arby album)

-Wildcard (also known as Terence Trent D'Arby's WildCard!) is Terence Trent D'Arby's fifth album.
+Wildcard (also known as Terence Trent D'Arby's WildCard!) is Terence Trent D'Arby's fifth album, and his final under that name.
 It was released in Europe on October 11, 2001, following a six-year absence from the music industry on his own independent record label, Treehouse Publishing and distributed by RockUp Records.
 The album spawned two singles ("O'Divina" and "What Shall I Do?) and featured both his previous and new stage name on the cover.